thomasmcquillan/Milestone-One-Project/README.md

 ## Design

 * ### Colour Scheme
-    * As the site is intended as a space for the appreciation of photography, pages function almost as a gallery wall - adopting an off-white background, framed by a white navigation bar, with black name/logo and toggle button.
+    * As the site is intended as a space for the appreciation of photography, pages function much like a gallery wall - adopting an off-white background, framed by a white navigation bar, with black name/logo and toggle button.
 The introduction of a subtle drop shadow separates the navbar from the page content without introducing an abrupt border or coloured navbar that would distract from the photographs.

     * While I chose to keep the navigation and pages white, I was keen to introduce some character in small splashes of color in certain page elements, including a custom scrollbar and link/toggle 'hover:' psuedo states.
 It may at first seem to betray my philosophy about keeping elements white to allow the photos space to breath.
 However, my rational is that any splashes or pops of colour are only introduced when interacting with a navigation element - at a time when your attention has already shifted away from the photographs.